Chronic Fatigue Syndrome

 - Cognitive behavioral therapy (CBT): CBT aims to help people with CFS recognize and reframe fears about their condition and to learn practices that aid recovery.
 But the use of CBT as a treatment does not imply that CFS is psychological in origin.
 Recently, expert groups have questioned the strength of the evidence supporting the use of CBT to treat CFS though it remains a potential option for people with this condition.

 Navigating a CFS diagnosis and its symptoms can be challenging, discouraging, or isolating.
 If you are someone you love has been diagnosed with CFS, you may find it helpful to connect with a support group locally or online.

 Talk to Your Doctor About Chronic Fatigue Syndrome

-If you suspect you may have ME/CFS, consult your doctor.
-You might keep an activity log or health journal to note changes in your wellbeing and help your physician understand your situation.
-With the aid of your physician, you can eliminate other possible causes of your fatigue.
-Then, together you can develop a plan for treatment and relief of symptoms.
+Anyone with concerns about persistent fatigue or CFS should consult a doctor.
+It might help to prepare for a medical appointment by keeping a health journal to track your activities and symptoms and note changes in your energy level.
+With the help of your doctor, you can discover or eliminate other possible causes of your fatigue.
+Then together you can develop a plan for treatment and symptom management.

 - Older Adults With Sleep Disorders Show Working Memory, Brain Function Changes March 15, 2023 – A study of older adults in China found that sleep disorders may affect working memory and brain functioning in this population.